scramjetorg/platform-samples/typescript/crypto-prices/README.md

 ___

-> 📽️ The video that illustrates the execution of the sample is on our [YouTube](https://www.youtube.com/channel/UChgTmKeuAsKj8kDnylkmP6Q) channel [How to check cryptocurrency prices using Scramjet?](https://www.youtube.com/watch?v=BPLKPVVyHNY&t=3s).
+> 📽️ There is video that illustrates the execution of the sample is on our [YouTube](https://www.youtube.com/channel/UChgTmKeuAsKj8kDnylkmP6Q) channel [How to check cryptocurrency prices using Scramjet?](https://www.youtube.com/watch?v=BPLKPVVyHNY&t=3s).
 Give a 👍 if you liked it and "Subscribe" to the channel to keep up to date with new videos.

-___

 ## Running